jfrog/documentation/jfrog-applications/frogbot/setup-frogbot-using-gitlab-ci.md

-# Installing Frogbot on GitLab Repositories
+# Setup Frogbot Using GitLab CI

-## Installing Frogbot on GitLab repositories

 To install Frogbot on GitLab repositories using GitLab CI: